All Episodes

 You know, they struck at least eight times.

-Then the Islamic State has launched the deadliest attacks, targeting popular, crowded, quote, soft targets, and Turkey's grappling with growing domestic problems.
+Then the Islamic State has launched the deadliest attacks, targeting popular, crowded, quote, soft targets.

 They have deep divisions.

-They have a group of Islamists that support the president, and then you have secular and nationalist Turks who oppose what they regard as an increasingly authoritarian grip on power.
+And then you have secular and nationalist Turks who oppose what they regard as an increasingly authoritarian grip on power.

 It's becoming more of a theocracy.

-New York Times reports that some analysts said the attack might be a game changer for Turkey's approach to the Islamic State, you think?
+New York Times reports that some analysts said the attack might be a game changer for Turkey's approach to the Islamic State, you think.

-The U.S. and other allies accused Turkey of not doing enough to fight ISIS and even contributing to its rise by allowing fighters and weapons to pass through Turkish territory as part of a policy of supporting Syrian rebels.
+The U.S. and other allies accuse Turkey of not doing enough to fight ISIS and even contributing to its rise by allowing fighters and weapons to pass through Turkish territory as part of a policy of supporting Syrian rebels.

 You know, Turkey, like Saudi Arabia and like all these other countries, they play both sides to the middle pretty well.